APIOpsCycles/www/README.md

 Deploy the site on Netlify using the included adapter:

 1. Install dependencies with `npm install`.
 2. Build the site using `npm run build`.
+This compiles Tailwind using `tailwind.config.cjs` and outputs the final `dist` folder.
 3. Push the repository to a connected Netlify project.

 Netlify reads `netlify.toml` to run the build command and serve the